guijinSON/guijinSON.github.io/_posts/2021-08-21- An Intrinsic Motivation for Reinforcement Learning.md

 ### Brief Introduction

+Reinforcement Learning usually refers to a structure comprised of an agent and an environment.
+The agent learns to make actions adequate to its given state through experience and exploration and converges towards a structure that maximizes its cumulative reward.
+Accordingly, rewards are a very important indicator that guides the agent, however, in most real-life problems extrinsic rewards are extremely sparse (or extremely far away) making it difficult to construct a shaped reward function.
+This paper proposes a concept called curiosity, which generates continuous intrinsic rewards to ameliorate such issues and succeeds to outperform past papers in reward-sparse environments.

 ### Reference

 \[1] [Pathak, Deepak, et al. "Curiosity-driven exploration by self-supervised prediction."
 International conference on machine learning.
 PMLR, 2017.](https://arxiv.org/abs/1705.05363)